ainsleys/derivadex-api-docs/source/includes/main.md

 type | field | description
 -----|----- | ---------------------
-address  | trader | Trader's Ethereum address (same as the one that facilitated the deposit) string[] | strategies | Strategies being subscribed to.
+address_s  | trader | Trader's Ethereum address (same as the one that facilitated the deposit) string[] | strategies | Strategies being subscribed to.
 Currently, the only supported strategy is `main`, but support for multiple strategies is coming soon! string[] | events | Events being subscribed to.
 This can be one or more of `OrdersUpdate`, `PositionUpdate`, and `StrategyUpdate`